Worship at Sylvania Church

 Discipling the Nations

 Scripture persuades us that our God is a saving God and He is eternally committed to saving a people for Himself from every tribe, tongue and nation.
 He has commanded and commissioned His people to pray and preach, planting gospel seed locally, regionally, nationally and internationally until He returns.
-So, while praying and preaching are not the extent of our missions efforts, they are undoubtedly the essence of them.
+So, while praying and preaching are not the full extent of Sylvania Church’s missions efforts, they are undoubtedly the essence of them.